ArkScript-lang/Ark/docs/tutorial_builtins.md

 }
 ~~~~

-See @ref embedding for more details on how to use them.
+See @ref tutorial_embedding for more details on how to use them.

 # Builtins category